TitusQuinctiusFlamininus/Code-Automation-Examples/datarade-code-challenge/README.md

 #### **chmod +x stop-container.sh**

-7. **Run all the Tests** by running the command:
+7. **Run all the Tests**

-7.1 First, start up the Docker Daemon by starting the Docker Desktop App
+First, start up the Docker Daemon by starting the Docker Desktop App; then run Maven:

-7.2.
-Run maven:

 **mvn clean package**